Distributed Multi-Agent Reinforcement Learning with One-hop Neighbors and Compute Straggler Mitigation: Conclusion

 \section{Conclusion}

-This paper introduces DARL1N, a scalable MARL algorithm.
-DARL1N features a novel training scheme that breaks the curse of dimensionality for action value function approximation by restricting the interactions among agents within one-hop neighborhoods.
-This reduces the learning complexity and enables fully distributed and parallel training, in which individual compute nodes only simulate interactions among a small subset of agents.
-To demonstrate the scalability and training efficiency of DARL1N, we conducted comprehensive evaluation in comparison with three state-of-the-art MARL algorithms, MADDPG, MFAC, and EPC.
-The results show that DARL1N generates equally good or even better policies in almost all scenarios with significantly higher training efficiency than benchmark methods, especially in large-scale problem settings.
+This paper introduced DARL1N, a scalable MARL algorithm that can be trained over a distribute computing architecture.
+DARL1N reduces the representation complexity of the value and policy functions of each agent in a MARL problem by disregarding the influence of other agents that are not within one hop of a proximity graph.
+This model enables highly efficient distributed training, in which a compute node only needs data from an agent it is training and its potential one-hop neighbors.
+We conducted comprehensive experiments using five MARL environments and compared DARL1N with four state-of-the-art MARL algorithms.
+DARL1N generates equally good or even better policies in almost all scenarios with significantly higher training efficiency than benchmark methods, especially in large-scale problem settings.
+To improve the resilience of DARL1N to stragglers common in distributed computing systems, we developed coding schemes that assign each agent to multiple learners.
+We evaluate properties of MDS, Random Sparse, Repetition, LDGM codes and provide guidelines on selecting suitable assignment schemes under different situations.